vikstrous/pirate-get/README.md

 ## Installation

-Make sure you have python 2 installed.
+Make sure you have python 2 and pip installed.

 Run install.sh